Bankside Cottage is a unique, quaint cottage set in the hamlet of Milldale, in the heart of Dovedale.

 The Tissington cycle trail runs within a mile of Milldale.

-All prices include free wireless Broadband access (up to 2GB/week, use beyond 2GB will be chargeable), bed linen, towels, heating, electricity and initial coal provided.
+All prices include free wireless Broadband access, bed linen, towels, heating, electricity and complimentary bucket of coal and a basket of wood provided.
 As the cottage is in a rural village, the broadband access can occasionally go down.
 Please note minimum stay is 3 nights.

-Maximum of 6 persons (including children and babies).
+Maximum of 6 guests (including children and babies).
 Bankside Cottage is designed for family holidays.
 We reserve the right to refuse group or other bookings which we consider unsuitable for the accommodation.

 |Size||Sleeps up to 6, 3 bedrooms|